szhsin/reactish-state/README.md

 ## Immer middleware

-You can mutably update state with the `immer` middleware.
+You can update state mutably using the `immer` middleware.

 ```js
 import { createState } from "reactish-state";